Timo Horn: Red Bull Salzburg

 On 6 January 2024, Horn joined Austrian Bundesliga club Red Bull Salzburg on a six-month contract.
 However, he was unable to displace Alexander Schlager as Salzburg's first-choice goalkeeper and made only three Bundesliga appearances late in the season after Schlager sustained an injury.
 Salzburg finished as runners-up for the first time since 2013.
 Following the expiration of his contract, Horn left the club at the end of the 2023–24 season.

 VfL Bochum

 After the expiration of his contract with Red Bull Salzburg, Horn returned to Germany, signing with Bundesliga club VfL Bochum on 2 August 2024.
 Initially serving as a backup to Patrick Drewes, he made his competitive debut on 15 February 2025, keeping a clean sheet in a 2–0 victory over Borussia Dortmund after Drewes was sidelined with illness.
 Following his performance, manager Dieter Hecking promoted Horn to the starting role, keeping him in goal even after Drewes' return.
 On 1 March, Horn made a critical error in a 1–0 defeat to TSG Hoffenheim, but recovered with a standout performance a week later, playing a key role in Bochum's 3–2 away victory over Bayern Munich at the Allianz Arena on 8 March.
 His display earned him a place in kickers Team of the Week.
+Bochum finished bottom of the Bundesliga and were relegated to the 2.
+Bundesliga, with Horn making 13 appearances during the campaign.

+Despite the club's relegation, Horn remained at Bochum for the following season.
+At the halfway point of the season, kicker listed him among the best goalkeepers in the 2.
+Bundesliga.